-Unfortunately, teasing is often part of growing up — almost every child experiences it.
+Teasing is often part of growing up — almost every child experiences it.
 But it isn't always as innocuous as it seems.
-Words can cause pain.
-Teasing becomes bullying when it is repetitive or when there is a conscious intent to hurt another child.
+Teasing becomes bullying when it's repetitive or when there's a conscious intent to hurt another child.
 It can be verbal bullying (making threats, name-calling), psychological bullying (excluding children, spreading rumors), or physical bullying (hitting, pushing, taking a child's possessions).

 How Bullying Starts

-Bullying behavior is prevalent throughout the world and it cuts across socio-economic, racial/ethnic, and cultural lines.
+Bullying behavior cuts across socio-economic, racial/ethnic, and cultural lines.
 Researchers estimate that 20 to 30 percent of school-age children are involved in bullying incidents, as either perpetrators or victims.
 Bullying can begin as early as preschool and intensify during transitional stages, such as starting school in 1st grade or going into middle school.

 Victims of bullying are often shy and tend to be physically weaker than their peers.
 They may also have low self-esteem and poor social skills, which makes it hard for them to stand up for themselves.
 Bullies consider these children safe targets because they usually don't retaliate.